woodywff/brats_2019/README.md

 ## Introduction
 This is my solution used for the participation of MICCAI BraTS 2019 competation.
 For more information about tasks in BraTS 2019 please refer to their [homepage](https://www.med.upenn.edu/cbica/brats2019.html).

+The details of this project have been written in the preceeding article ["Brain-wise Tumor Segmentation and Patient Overall Survival Prediction"]()

 I've only touched the segmentation task(task1) and the survival task(task2).

+The 3D U-Net model is borrowed from [Isensee et.al's paper](https://doi.org/10.1007/978-3-030-11726-9 21) and [ellisdg's repository](https://github.com/ellisdg/3DUnetCNN.git).
+You could also see this implementation as an extention of ellisdg's work.

 ## Development Environment
 Both my desktop and laptop had contributed a lot during the project.